minetest/minetest/util/README_mod_translation_updater.md

 * `NFS`: Returns a formspec-escaped version of the input, but not translated.
   Supported for convenience.

-Here is the boilerplate code you have to add at the top of your source code file:
+Here is the boilerplate code you can add at the top of your source code file:

 ```lua
 local S = minetest.get_translator("<textdomain>")